momonong/SSO-for-chatbot/README.md

 The app will start a local server on `http://localhost:5000.`

-## SSO Flow
+## OAuth Flow
-When you navigate to `http://localhost:5000`, the Flask app initiates the SSO login process by redirecting to the SSOCircle login page for authentication.
-After successful login, SSOCircle redirects back to the /saml/acs/ route with a SAMLResponse.
+When you navigate to `http://localhost:5000`, the Flask app initiates the OAuth login process by redirecting to the NCKU OAuth login page for authentication.
+After successful login, NCKU redirects back to the /callback route with an authorization code.

 The Flask app then:

-Parses the SAMLResponse.
-Extracts the user information.
+Exchanges the authorization code for an access token.
-Stores user information in the session.
+Stores the access token and any other user info in the session.
 Redirects to a form where additional information can be filled in.

 ## Form Submission
 On the form page:

-User's name, student ID, and department, extracted from the SSO process, are pre-filled.
+User's basic information, fetched using the access token, is displayed.
-Users are asked to fill in their nationality.
+Users can fill in additional information like nationality.
 Upon submission, the data is sent to the backend, where it can be processed further.

 ## Error Handling
-If you encounter errors during the SSO process, check the Flask logs and SSOCircle configuration for debugging.
+If you encounter errors during the OAuth process, check the Flask logs and your OAuth service configuration for debugging.

 ## Contributing
 Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Acknowledgements
-SSOCircle for providing a free IdP for SAML testing.
+National Cheng Kung University for providing the OAuth service.
-Flask and pysaml2 contributors.
+Flask and requests-oauthlib contributors.